Cambodia votes as Hun Sen near-guaranteed election win

 On the eve of voting, a 17-strong coalition -- including the Asian Network for Free Elections (ANFREL) and the International Federation for Human Rights (FIDH) -- characterised the polls as being of "profound concern".

-"The upcoming electoral exercise indicates a notable absence of transparency, fairness, and inclusivity in the electoral process," they said in a statement issued Saturday.
+"The upcoming electoral exercise indicates a notable absence of transparency, fairness, and inclusivity in the electoral process," the coalition said in a statement issued Saturday.

 The only real challenge to Hun Sen's CPP had come from the Candlelight Party (CP).
-But in May, the country's electoral body refused to register it, rendering it illegible to compete.
+But in May, the country's electoral body refused to register it, rendering it ineligible to compete.

 The decision came after the party performed better than expected at last year's local elections, winning 22 percent of the popular vote.

-Internationally, Hun Sen has played off tensions between the United States and China, racking up huge sums in Chinese investment that come with no inconvenient demands for democratic reforms.
+Internationally, Hun Sen has played off tensions between the United States and China, racking up huge sums in Chinese investment that came with no demands for democratic reforms.

 Speaking before the vote, the CP told AFP that the registration decision meant there was no way the election could be either free or fair.

-"As for results, everyone knows who will win," said Rong Chhun, CP vice-president.
+"As for results, everyone knows who will win," said Rong Chhun, the party's vice-president.

 Ahead of the election, freedom of speech has been heavily stifled, with one of the few remaining independent news outlets, Voice of Democracy, shut down earlier this year.